hollowaytape/kuro-no-ken/notes.md

          * Before the soldier battle, it reads af and b0.
             * After hte battle is over it loads b1 (22), b2 (28 00), b4 (88), b5 (00), ...
                * lodsw are: b9 (c2 1b), bc (59 2c), c0 (d2 1b), c4 (28 00), cb (25 1c), ..., d2 (91 22), d5 (59 2c), d9 (30 1c), e4 (ce 1f), e7 (59 2c), eb (d3 1f),
+                  * Things that tell it to lodsb:
+                     * 89 2c
+                     * 04 (large number)
+                     * b0 00
+                     * 89 2c
+                     * 05 00 00
+                     * 04
+                     * b0 00
+                     * 89 2c
+                     * 04
+                     * b0 00
+                        * These are all in the dump and the pointer-finder...
+                        * Well, guess it's fixed now.
                * "repne scasb" = scan the string, look for the same character in EAX (00)
                   * This is when loading a filename
    * Crash when trying to load his next dialgoue
    * What file is this text even in?
       * D010_X10.BSD
       * I haven't even messed with this file or been aware of it.
 Wonder what's going wrong here

 * Turns out I need to learn some more about .BSD files
    * Pointer constant is probably 0.
 That's nice at least
    * Do the files all end with basically the same 50 bytes or so? (after hte "kin kin kin")

-* 03YSK01A.SCN doesn't load if it's too long??
+* (Fixed) 03YSK01A.SCN doesn't load if it's too long??
    * Beyond like 1600 is when we start having issues.
       * 0x29580 + 0x1600 = 0x29b80.
       * After the end of the file are some leftovers that don't get referred to.
 They end at 0x29bd2